+Is flash photography safe for babies?
 The Chinese Baby who was “blinded by flash”

 Last year the Daily Mail republished an article out of China that went viral on the internet about a reported 3 month old baby who had apparently gone blind as a result of having a flash photo taken “10 inches away” from the baby’s eyes.
 This article caused a lot of concern and worry among parents about the safety of flash photography.
 No specifics were provided in this article such as where the incident is reported to have occurred, the names of the parents, the names of the medical “experts” who were quoted, or the hospital where the baby was alleged to have been treated.

 Since the article was released, many medical doctors specialising in child vision have debunked the idea that flash photography causes damage to babies eyesight.
 Dr Alex Levin, chief of paediatric opthalmology and ocular genetics in Philadelphia has been quoted as saying that the events described in the article are “inconceivable”.
 It’s more likely, the doctor surmises, that the infant was already blind in that eye and physicians discovered his condition when they examined him.
 “To attribute the blindness to the taking of a photograph would be incorrect,” Levin insists.
 “There’s no way that a camera can cause such damage.”
 Flashes are diffused light, he explains, “so they’re harmless.”